imagineLife/big-site/content/febs/overview.md

 ### Node

 With the node runtime, JS can run on a server.
 Node is used here to develop an http server.
 Node is an underlying tech, and a frontend build system hardly writes any core node code.

+## A Development Approach
+- build a node server
+- have the node server serve "static content" - html/js/css, a frontend repo
+- build a frontend "system", react + babel + webpack
+  - the "build" step: leveraging webpack to convert react to "production ready" static assets
+  - the "development-friendly" setup, incorporating webpack-dev-server
+  - more options:
+    - react-router "deeper dive" for frontend routing & its impact on serving the app from node
+    - lazy-loading & it's impact on bundle size, performance, etc
+    - integrating typescript (webpack, babel, react, ts)

 #### Links